(A) As used in this chapter and all other rules promulgated pursuant to Chapter 3748. of the Revised Code:

 (93) "Lost or missing licensed source of radiation" means a licensed source of radiation whose location is unknown.
 It includes material that has been shipped but has not reached its destination and whose location cannot be readily traced in the transportation system.

 (94) "Low-level radioactive waste" or "LLRW," also "low-level waste," or "LLW" means radioactive waste which is not high-level radioactive waste, spent nuclear fuel, NARM, or byproduct material as defined in section 11 E. (2) of the Atomic Energy Act of 1954 68 Stat.
 919, 42 U.S.C.
 2011, as amended (2005), but is radioactive material that the United States nuclear regulatory commission classifies as low-level radioactive waste.

 (95) "Low specific activity material" or "LSA" means radioactive material with limited specific activity which is nonfissile or is excepted under rule 3701:1-50-13 of the Administrative Code, and which satisfies the descriptions and limits set forth below.
 Shielding materials surrounding the LSA material may not be considered in determining the estimated average specific activity of the package contents.
 LSA must be in one of three groups:

 (a) LSA - I.

-(i) Uranium and thorium ores, concentrates of uranium and thorium ores, and other ores containing naturally occurring radioactive radionuclides which are not intended to be processed for the use of these radionuclides;
+(i) Uranium and thorium ores, concentrates of uranium and thorium ores, and other ores containing naturally occurring radioactive radionuclides that are intended to be processed for the use of these radionuclides;

 (iii) Radioactive material other than fissile material, for which the A2 value is unlimited; or